SkylineCommunications/dataminer-docs/develop/webservices/WS_v1/WS_Methods_v1/GetAlarmHistory.md

 Use this method to retrieve:

-- one specific alarm, or
+- one specific alarm,

-- all alarms in the alarm tree of a specific alarm.
+- all alarms in the alarm tree of a specific alarm, or

+- alarm details of a non-root alarm (Available from DataMiner 10.2.0 [CU13]/10.3.0 [CU1]/10.3.4).

 ## Input